-I read some old buried manuscripts and found out that the Outback Steakhouse has been serving the bloomin onion for as long as they have been in business.
+It is a well known fact that Outback Steakhouse has been serving the bloomin onion for as long as they have been in business.
 The fact that they are still serving up this recipe is proof that it has stood the test of time and is really great.
-You might think that it is pretty difficult to pull off.
-But to tell you the truth, the recipe is pretty simple.

 The most crucial part is to make the onion bloom.
 Oh yes!
 When it comes to the ‘bloom’, I take it very seriously.
 There’s a simple hidden technique behind it passed down from the Culinary Gods (not really!).
 To make the onion bloom, cut about three-fourths of its top.
 Then, cut the wedges and separate the petals gently.
 Lastly, wipe out the tear that rolled out of your eye because the onion looks so beautiful.